Higher twist corrections to doubly-charmed baryonic $B$ decays: Numerical results

 We present the contributions to the amplitudes from various twist combinations of the baryon and antibaryon LCDAs in Table.~\ref{tab:twsit}, in which both $ \phi_B$ and $\bar \phi_B$ contributions from $B$ meson LCDAs have been included.
 The twists in the rows correspond to the baryon LCDAs and those in the columns to the antibaryon ones.
 We learn from Table~\ref{tab:twsit} that the higher-twist baryon LCDAs give significant contributions to the decay amplitudes of all the three modes.
 For example, the contributions from the combination of twist-3 baryon and twist-3 antibaryon LCDAs dominate the decay amplitudes, while the leading-twist contributions are generally an order of magnitude smaller.
 The main reason, as stated in Ref.~\cite{220204804}, is due to the endpoint enhancement behaviors caused by the higher-twist baryon LCDAs, which could overcome the power suppressions from $r$ or $\bar r$ and remarkably increase higher-twist contributions.
+Although the contributions of the twist-4-twist-4 combination are also important, they are still less than the dominant twist-3-twist-3 combination, indicating the reliability of twist expansion of the baryon LCDAs.
 As displayed in Table~\ref{tab:twsit}, the contributions from the combination of twist-3 baryon (antibaryon) and twist-2 or 4 antibaryon (baryon) LCDAs in $ \bar {B}^0_s \to \Lambda_c^+\bar \Lambda_c^-$ mode vanish.
 This observation can be understood easily as follows.
 According to the general definition of the non-local matrix elements in Eq.~(\ref{eq:LCDAs20}), the even (odd) twist LCDAs are always accompanied by even (odd) number of Dirac matrices.
 Therefore, the combination of baryon and antibaryon LCDAs with opposite parity always contains odd numbers of Dirac matrices, which must be exactly zero in a trace calculation.
 This situation appears in the $W$-exchange diagrams, in which a contraction of light quark spinor indices leads to a trace involving both baryon and antibaryon LCDAs.

 Using above numerical result of the decay amplitudes, it is straightforward to calculate the branching ratio, reads